-San Mateo County is poised to waste more than a hundred million dollars on a highway expansion while passing over more effective, less expensive options to improve people’s commutes.
+San Mateo County is poised to spend more than a hundred million dollars on an expansion of Highway 101 while passing over more effective, less expensive options to improve people’s commutes.

-Building the more expensive, less productive options would waste a lot of revenue from the county’s half-cent transportation sales tax, Measure A, that could be put to much better use.
-With an estimated $130 – $160 million in construction cost savings, as well as new toll revenue, converted HOT lanes could provide a windfall of funds to improve non-driving commute options in San Mateo County, such as Caltrain, SamTrans, and the county’s disjointed bicycle and pedestrian network.
+Building the more expensive, less efficient options would waste a lot of revenue from the county’s half-cent transportation sales tax, Measure A, that could fund an expansion of transportation choices for residents and workers.
+With an estimated $130 – $160 million in construction cost savings, as well as new toll revenue, converted express lanes could provide a windfall of funds to improve non-driving commute options in San Mateo County, such as Caltrain, SamTrans, and the county’s disjointed bicycle and pedestrian network.

 “We’re still stuck in this mode of saying that all we can do is provide for private motor vehicle travel on our highways and that’s all we can forecast,” said Kott.
 “We can do multi-modal forecasts too, but we have to have the right assumptions.”